-- 1.14.3.
-To help assess the future demand for aggregates this section looks at recent and proposed housing development and other major infrastructure proposed in the sub region.
-Housing is a significant user of the county's aggregates.
+- 1.72.
+To help assess the future demand for aggregates this section looks at recent and proposed housing (with associated infrastructure) development and other major infrastructure proposed in the sub region.
+Housing, with associated infrastructure, is a significant user of the county's aggregates.
 This is likely to continue over the next decade.
-Table 8 below shows the levels of housing development that have been proposed in the Councils' adopted Plans.
-Although the plans cover different time periods they give a good indication of the levels of housing development anticipated over the next 10 years at least. - 1.14.4.
+Table 8 below shows the levels of housing development that have been proposed in the district/borough councils' adopted plans.
+Although the plans cover different time periods they give a good indication of the levels of housing development anticipated over the next 10 years at least. - 1.73.
 Across the area as a whole, some 2,976 new dwellings are planned per annum.
-This figure may change, possibly rising in coming years as Plans are reviewed in line with the requirements of the National Planning Policy Framework to meet the "objectively assessed need" for housing in the area.
+This figure may change, likely rising in coming years as Plans are reviewed in line with the requirements of the National Planning Policy Framework to meet the "objectively assessed need" for housing in the area.